 AQCA is a broad-tent, inclusive, and diverse venue that is open to everyone interested in learning about and advancing the configurational-comparative agenda.
 We welcome contributions from all theoretical traditions and fields and encourage theoretical, empirical, and methodological contributions that aim to capture configurational and causally complex phenomena.
 We are especially interested in empirical applications of QCA from applied researchers and scholars working outside of the traditional QCA strongholds of sociology, political science, and management, including but not limited to fields such as anthropology, education, environmental studies, information systems, medicine, health policy, policy monitoring and evaluation, tourism, and others.

 AQCA is a face-to-face conference with hybrid elements allowing remote audience participation.
-While we ask presenters to attend in person, the keynotes, paper presentations, and panel discussions will be live streamed with remote attendees able to participate in the Q&A. Afternoon roundtables and workshop discussions will focus on in-person participants to facilitate engagement and community building.
+All presenters attend in person and the keynotes, paper presentations, and panel discussions are live streamed with remote attendees able to participate in the Q&A. Afternoon roundtables and workshop discussions focus on in-person participants to facilitate engagement and community building.

 With this call, we are soliciting paper and poster presentations of empirical applications as well as theoretical and methodological work advancing the configurational perspective.
 The general theme of ACQA is: How does the configurational perspective generate novel insights into causally complex phenomena?
 With this broad umbrella in mind, some topics we are eager to explore include but are not limited to the following:

 - What are the latest developments in configurational analysis, both theoretically and methodologically?
 How can we best move forward the knowledge frontier in configurational analysis?

 - What are differences in how QCA is being used across disciplines and fields?
 What novel insights might this generate about our ability to understand configurational phenomena?